awadiagne/aws-bootcamp-cruddur-2023/journal/week5.md

 ## The Boundaries of DynamoDB

-- When you write a query you have provide a Primary Key (equality) eg. pk = 'andrew'
+- When you write a query you have provide a Primary Key (equality) eg. pk = 'Awa'
 - Are you allowed to "update" the Hash and Range?
   - No, whenever you change a key (simple or composite) eg. pk or sk you have to create a new item.
     - you have to delete the old one